Socioeconomic impacts of internal displacement

 The global cost of one year of internal displacement was estimated at $21 billion in 2020.
 The figure includes the cost of providing displaced people with support for their housing, education, health and security, and accounts for their loss of income.
 The limited data available on the financial costs and losses linked with internal displacement means this figure is likely to be a vast underestimate.

-To bridge this knowledge gap, IDMC started collecting data on the economic impacts of internal displacement in specific situations.
-This data highlights specific consequences for IDPs and host communities, women, men, boys and girls, and people from different minority groups, providing the basis for more inclusive and tailored support.
-Data from Colombia, Ethiopia, Eswatini, Indonesia, Nepal, Nigeria, Papua New Guinea, Somalia and Vanuatu is available in previous IDMC reports.
-Data from 2023 studies in Cameroon, Kenya, Mali, and Niger is now available for download.
+To bridge this knowledge gap, IDMC started collecting data on the economic impacts of internal displacement in specific situations, including in Kenya, Ethiopia, Nigeria, Somalia and Colombia.
+This new data highlights specific consequences for IDPs and host communities, women, men, boys and girls, and people from different minority groups, providing the basis for more inclusive and tailored support.

 With better information on the economic impacts of past, present and future internal displacement, governments and their partners can plan more effectively.
 Uncovering the hidden cost of internal displacement demonstrates the burden this ever-growing phenomenon places on sustainable development, and makes the case for increased investments in prevention and durable solutions.